 - 1. Dwelling Units qualifying as workforce housing shall be compatible in architectural style and exterior appearance with the market rate dwellings of similar type in the proposed development.
 For a proposed mixed development consisting of market rate and work force housing units, the split should be 50% market rate and 50% workforce housing, allowing for a variation of 10%.
 When possible, the workforce housing units should be interspersed throughout the overall development and not concentrated in a separate area of the development. - 2.
-The minimum parcel size for a workforce housing development shall be at least ten (10) acres. - 3.
-The minimum lot size for a single family unit shall be one (1) acre.
-The minimum lot size for a duplex shall be one and one half (1.5) acres.
-The minimum lot size for a five unit multi-family building shall be three (3.0) acres. - 4.
+The minimum parcel size for a workforce housing development shall be at least ten (10) contiguous acres excluding wetlands. - 3.
+The minimum lot size for a single family market value or a single workforce housing unit shall be one (1) acre excluding wetlands.
+The minimum lot size for a duplex shall be one and one half (1.5) acres excluding wetlands.
+The minimum lot size for a five unit multi-family building shall be three (3.0) acres excluding wetlands. - 4.
 The frontage shall be as follows: for a single family unit eighty (80) feet; for a duplex one hundred twenty five (125) feet; for a multi family building two hundred forty (240) feet. - 5.
-The development shall have a fifty (50) foot vegetated buffer on the back and side boundaries of the original parcel except for access to connecting roads. - 6.
-The single family dwelling units should have a maximum of two (2) bedrooms, a maximum of 1,500 square feet and no more than a two (2) car garage. - 7.
-With the exception of a deck, there shall be no increase in the amount of square footage. - 8.
+The development shall have a vegetated buffer of fifty (50) feet or a value as deemed necessary by the Planning Board on all boundaries of the original parcel except for access to connecting roads. - 6.
+The minimum building setback shall be fifteen (15) feet on the back and side and thirty (30) feet on the front of each individual lot created. - 7.
+The single family dwelling units should have a maximum of 1,500 square feet of gross living area above ground and no more than a two (2) car garage (max.
+600 square feet).
+There should be no limitation in square footage for market value dwellings. - 8.
+There shall be no increase in the amount of gross living area above ground. - 9.
 For units designated and approved as workforce housing, Section 1400 Growth Management / Residential Phasing Ordinance shall not apply.
-Section 1400 shall apply for market rate units. - 9.
-At the time of application, the applicant or developer shall identify the organization responsible for compliance with Section 628.0 of this ordinance. - 10.
-At the time of application the applicant or developer shall prepare a management plan, acceptable to the Planning Board, that demonstrates compliance with this ordinance.
+Section 1400 shall apply for market rate units. - 10.
+At the time of application, the applicant or developer shall identify the organization responsible for compliance with Section 629.00 of this ordinance.